Britain's top diplomat raises human rights concerns with China, explores ways to boost communication

-BEIJING (AP) — British Foreign Secretary James Cleverly raised concerns over China’s human rights record and explored ways for the two countries to better communicate during a visit to Beijing on Wednesday.
+BEIJING (AP) — British Foreign Secretary James Cleverly said he raised concerns over China’s human rights record during a visit to Beijing on Wednesday while also stressing the importance of maintaining a “pragmatic” working relationship and reopening channels of communication.

-The trip was the first by a U.K. foreign secretary to China in more than five years, underscoring a downturn in relations over a series of issues, including Beijing's curbing of civil liberties in Hong Kong, a former British colony, abuses against Muslim minorities in the Xinjiang region, China's support for Russia and Britain's close security ties with the United States.
+The trip, the first by a U.K. foreign secretary to China in more than five years, is an attempt to thaw relations that have grown increasingly frosty in recent years over issues including Beijing's crackdown on civil liberties in Hong Kong, a former British colony, abuses against Muslim minorities in the Xinjiang region, China's support for Russia, and Britain's close security ties with the United States.

+The visit divided opinion in Britain's governing Conservative Party, and some lawmakers who have long called for a tougher stance on China criticized the visit as a form of appeasement.

+Cleverly and Prime Minister Rishi Sunak defended the trip as a “sensible” approach.

 Cleverly met with Chinese Foreign Minister Wang Yi and Vice President Han Zheng during his one-day visit.
 The diplomats underscored the importance of dialogue between their countries, though they also alluded to the souring of ties in recent years.